TuikkaTommi/NoteManager/README.md

 # NoteManager - Readme will be updated soon...

-NoteManager is a work in progress web app for managing notes.
-Frontend of this application is made purely with vanilla JavaScript and HTML + CSS.
-The backend consists of a ExpressJS server and a MySQL-database.
+NoteManager is a web app for managing notes.
+Users can add, edit, and remove their notes.
+Notes have a title, description/content and a priority.
+Higher priority notes are displayed first and with different colors.

+## New features to come

+- Admin dashboard
+- Localisation for English and Finnish
+- and more...

 ## Frontend

+The frontend of NoteManager is created with vanilla JavaScript, HTML and CSS.
+The frontend is currently split into two HTML-files; [login.html for login/registration](https://github.com/TuikkaTommi/NoteManager/blob/main/notemanager-frontend/login.html) and [notes.html for the actual application](https://github.com/TuikkaTommi/NoteManager/blob/main/notemanager-frontend/notes.html).
+The interacctivity is then added with JS DOM-manipulation.

+Some of the features the application currently includes:
+- Dark and light themes
+- Form inside a modal for adding new notes
+- Editing form for notes appears inside the note that is edited
+- Responsivity across different screen sizes
+- Captcha-protection for account registration and login

 Will be updated soon...